achede22/django-docker-image/README.md

 	-d pierangelo1982/django
 ```

-# copy project folder in your host
+copy project folders in your host
 ```
 docker cp django-test:/code ~/my/local/path/myfolder
 ```

-# remove container
+remove the container
 ```
 docker rm -f django-test
 ```

-# create the project with the volume that poit to our local folder
+recreate the container with the volume that point to our local folder where before we have copy the folders of the project.
 ```
 docker run --name django-test \
 	-v ~/my/local/path/myfolder:/code \